-Whether you’re an at-home mum or contemplating a return to the workforce, with the speed technology is changing, you need to stay on top of it before you’re left behind.
+Whether you are an at-home mum or contemplating a return to the workforce, with the speed technology is changing, you need to stay on top of it before you are left behind.

 “Any sufficiently advanced technology is indistinguishable from magic.”
 Arthur C. Clarke

 Technology progresses at an impressive rate, with the amount of new information doubling every two years.
-Blink, and you’re left behind.
+Blink, and you are left behind.
 Take a year off work to have a baby and when you come back, they are using different software.
-Become an at-home mum and, before you know it, your child’s school project involves technology you’ve only ever heard of.
+Become an at-home mum and, before you know it, you will be facing a school project that involves technology you have only ever heard of.

 your phone skills

 New phones are almost exclusively Smart Phones, with screens as large as the phone itself and no visible buttons.
 When the monster starts to ring, you have to remember to touch the bottom left of the screen to answer the call and the bottom right to hang up.
 And the challenges continue.
 They include: setting the alarm, adding the school office to your list of contacts, inserting the next PTA meeting into the calendar and figuring out which way to point the device should you wish to take a photo.
 If in doubt, give your phone to your 6-year-old.
 After 10 minutes, they will navigate you through the system of menus for free … and they will make a video recording for future use.

 Operating a digital camera is as easy as operating a conventional one.
 Using the digital picture is a whole new ballgame.
 The first step is to download the photo onto the computer.
 You can then edit it digitally to get rid of any red-eye, make it lighter, zoom in, and blend away those pesky wrinkles.
 From there, you can email it to your family, post it on Facebook, add it to an online photo album, print it out, use it online to create a personalised mouse pad, calendar, greeting card or scrapbook.

 your entertainment expertise